broadinstitute/CellBender/docs/source/troubleshooting/index.rst

       This means that the "empty droplet plateau" could not be identified.
 The most likely explanation is that the level of background RNA is extremely low, and that the value of ``--low-count-threshold`` exceeds this level.
 This would result in the empty droplet plateau being excluded from the analysis, which is not advisable.
-This can be corrected by decreasing ``--low-count-threshold`` from its default of 15 to a value like 5.
+This could possibly be corrected by decreasing ``--low-count-threshold`` to a value like 1.